Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Concluding remarks and questions

 Then $\mathcal{C}$ is an $[5,3]$-linear code.
 Let $M=M(\mathcal{C})$ and $M^*=M(\C^{\perp})$.
 Observe that the circuits of $M^*$ are $\{1,2\},\{1,4\},\{2,4\},\{1,3,5\},\{2,3,5\},\{3,4,5\}$.
 Therefore, the Stanley-Reisner ideal of $\Delta(M^*)$ is

 Notice that $M^*$ is a rank two matroid, and every circuit of $M^*$ has a size of at least two.
 Therefore, $M^*$ is a paving matroid and $d_1(\C)=2$.
-Since the maximal number of columns of $G$ that form one dimensional subspace of $\KK^3$ is two, by Remark~\ref{rem:genMindist}, we have $d_2(\C)=3$.
+Since the maximal number of columns of $G$ that form a one-dimensional subspace of $\KK^3$ is two, by \Cref{lem:genMindistMatroid}, we have $d_2(\C)=3$.
 Also, as every column of the generator matrix $G$ is a nonzero column, we have $d_3(\C)=5$.
-By inspection (or Proposition~\ref{prop-minimaldegreepaving}) $d_1(\C),d_2(\C),d_3(\C)$ is a subadditive sequence.
-However, it is not extended subadditive, as $d_1(\C)+d_3(\C)>d_2(\C)+d_2(\C)$. \end{Example}
+By inspection (or \Cref{thm:Paving-indegree}~\eqref{thm:Paving-indegreea}) $\{d_i(\C)\}_{i=1}^{3}$ is a subadditive sequence.
+However, it is not cosubadditive, as $d_1(\C)+d_3(\C)>d_2(\C)+d_2(\C)$.
+Alternatively, since $d_1(\C)=2<\frac{5-2+2}{2}$, the sequence of generalized Hamming weights is not cosubadditive, see \Cref{thm:Paving-indegree}~\eqref{thm:Paving-indegreeb}. \end{Example}

-So, it would be interesting to characterize paving matroids whose generalized Hamming weights form an extended subadditive sequence.
-One such class is given by the sparse paving matroids, as we saw in Corollary~\ref{cor:sparse-paving}.
-We thus pose the following question.